xxy19404/DeepLNDataset/README.md

 #### DeepLNDataset
-This dataset is constructed by three-level and semi-automatic annotations including two kinds of resolution CT images.
+This dataset was constructed by three-level and semi-automatic annotations.

 #### Dataset available